blueperion/Arduino/README.md

 # Arduino
-This Repository is for all open source Arduino projects by me [@blueperion](https://github.com/blueperion) I hope they will be helpful to you!
+This Repository is for all open source Arduino projects by me [@blueperion](https://github.com/blueperion) I hope they will help or inspire you!

 ### Updates
 I don't plan on updating the Clock-Master library,